JulienSB/RobDSFM/README.md

 ## Repository authors

-- Julien Bodelet Ph.D. student, University of Geneva
+- Julien Bodelet, Ph.D. student at the Research Center for Statistics (RCS), University of Geneva
-- Davide La Vecchia Associate Professor in Statistics, University of Geneva
+- Davide La Vecchia, Associate Professor in Statistics at the Research Center for Statistics (RCS), University of Geneva

 ## Reference